tariqbal/tariqbal.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science, University of California San Diego, CA, USA (2017)
+* Ph.D in Computer Science, University of California San Diego (UCSD), CA, USA (2017)
-* M.S. in Computer Science, University of Texas at El Paso, TX, USA (2012)
+* M.S. in Computer Science, University of Texas at El Paso (UTEP), TX, USA (2012)
-* B.S. in Computer Science and Engineering, Bangladesh University of Engineering and Technology, Bangladesh (2007)
+* B.S. in Computer Science and Engineering, Bangladesh University of Engineering and Technology (BUET), Bangladesh (2007)

-Work experience
+Prior experiences
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
+* Postdoctoral Associate (2017-2019)
+  * Massachusetts Institute of Technology (MIT)
-  * Supervisor: Professor Git
+  * Supervisor: Prof. Julie Shah

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
+* Cognitive Robotics Intern (2016)
+  * IBM Watson Lab, Austin, TX
-  * Supervisor: Professor Hub
+  * Description:
+     * Devised a method for robots to detect human head gestures and to incorporate those understandings in human-robot conversational contexts.
+     * Developed methods for robots to understand human hand gestures to facilitate fluent human-robot interaction.
+     * Designed a neural network based multimodal data fusion model to help a robot to make appropriate decisions during a conversation.